nextwebb/PayTax-app/README.md

 - The government can save operational cost of sending tax agents to business locations and offices.

-- We're essentially functioning as a third party service, we can deduct a token for the service charge.
+- We're essentially functioning as a third party service

 - Easily get tax receipts.